Best USDT Lending Platforms

 Like other stablecoins, USDT differs from most other cryptocurrencies on the market.
 While we typically think of fiat currency as being directly linked to a governmental body and crypto as unregulated, the waters get muddied when talking about stablecoins.
 Because USDT is a stablecoin, it’s directly linked to the value of the U.S. dollar, so it functions more like a third-party crypto-dollar bill than a token like Bitcoin or Shiba.

-That said, USDT is still a cryptocurrency, which means there are a limited number of tokens available, and it does not function like the U.S. dollar does — at least not when it comes to exchanging currency.
+That said, USDT is still a cryptocurrency, which means there are a limited number of tokens available, and it does not function like the U.S. dollar — at least not when it comes to exchanging currency.
 One of the ways you can use your USDT coins is through a process known as lending.

 How Does USDT Lending Work?